US Taxes for Expats Living in Australia

 Australia’s wealth, scenic wildlife, lack of language barriers, and vibrant culture have made it a popular destination for countless American expatriates.
 However, as a US expatriate living and working in Australia, you are still subject to US tax reporting requirements.
 If you fail to comply with these requirements, you may find yourself facing enormous civil penalties or even the prospect of criminal prosecution by the Department of Justice.

-Certified Public Accountant Ted Kleinman of US Tax Help has more than 20 years of experience helping expatriates navigate the complexities of the tax code.
-Whether you need help catching up on unfiled taxes, understanding FBAR filing requirements and procedures, participating in the OVDP, or simply want to minimize your liabilities and take advantage of credits and deductions, US Tax Help is here to assist you.
+Ted Kleinman CPA has more than 30 years of experience helping expatriates navigate the complexities of the tax code.
+Whether you need help catching up on unfiled taxes, understanding FBAR filing requirements and procedures, participating in the IRS Streamlined Procedure, or simply want to minimize your liabilities and take advantage of credits and deductions, US Tax Help is here to assist you.

 Do You Need to File an FBAR?